 Jeff: The Early Days

 Years ago when I first met Jeff and Barcode Test was still a dream, we were all learning about the importance of barcode quality.
 We did not necessarily know we were learning about quality.
 Let’s just say that the opportunity was developing.
-I was working for a company that was involved in the early days of barcodes.
+My employer pioneered barcodes in the early days.
 Jeff was the quality guy for a company that printed gift cards and credit cards.
 These were also the early days of my growing fascination with the importance of barcode quality, and the growing understanding that quality could mean different things in different corporate cultures.

 When the culture is all about cheap, quality does not lead–it is along for a bumpy ride